ytsando/dynatrace-oneagent-operator/README.md

 $ oc -n dynatrace logs -f deployment/dynatrace-oneagent-operator
 ```

+##### OpenShift 3.11

+If using Operator v0.7.0 or greater and OCP 3.11, versions before 3.11.188 are suffering of a bug when validating certain CRD objects, if you have an older OCP 3.11 version then you can add `--validate=false` to the `oc apply` command to skip validation.
+OCP 4.x versions don't have this issue.

 #### Create `OneAgent` custom resource for OneAgent rollout
 The rollout of Dynatrace OneAgent is governed by a custom resource of type `OneAgent`: